Conlon Nancarrow

-Samuel Conlon Nancarrow (/nænˈkæroʊ/; October 27, 1912 – August 10, 1997) was an American-Mexican composer who lived and worked in Mexico for most of his life.
+Samuel Conlon Nancarrow (/nænˈkæroʊ/; October 27, 1912 – August 10, 1997) was a US-born Mexican composer.
 Nancarrow is best remembered for his Studies for Player Piano, being one of the first composers to use auto-playing musical instruments, realizing their potential to play far beyond human performance ability.
 He lived most of his life in relative isolation and did not become widely known until the 1980s.

 Biography

 Early years

-Nancarrow was born in Texarkana, Arkansas.
-He played trumpet in a jazz band in his youth before studying music first in Cincinnati, Ohio, and later in Boston, Massachusetts, with Roger Sessions, Walter Piston and Nicolas Slonimsky.
+Nancarrow was born in Texarkana, Arkansas, United States.
+He played trumpet in a jazz band in his youth before studying music, first in Cincinnati and later in Boston, with Roger Sessions, Walter Piston and Nicolas Slonimsky.
 He attended the National Music Camp and later met Arnold Schoenberg during that composer's brief stay in Boston in 1933.
+At the age of 15, Nancarrow enrolled at Vanderbilt University School of Engineering at the insistence of his father.

-In Boston, Nancarrow joined the Communist Party.
-When the Spanish Civil War broke out, he traveled to Spain to join the Abraham Lincoln Brigade in fighting against Francisco Franco.
-He was interned by the French at the Gurs internment camp in 1939.
-Upon his return to the United States in 1939, he learned that his Brigade colleagues were finding it difficult to renew their U.S. passports.
-After spending some time in New York City, Nancarrow moved in 1940 to Mexico, in order to escape similar harassment.
+In Boston, Nancarrow joined the Communist Party USA.
+When the Spanish Civil War broke out, he traveled to Spain to join the XV International Brigade, which fought on the Republican side.
+He was interned at the Gurs internment camp in France in 1939.
+Upon his return to the United States in 1939, he learned that his Brigade colleagues were finding it difficult to renew their US passports.
+After spending some time in New York City, Nancarrow moved to Mexico in 1940 in order to escape similar harassment.

-He visited the United States briefly in 1947 and became a Mexican citizen in 1956.
-His next appearance in the U.S. was in San Francisco for the New Music America festival in 1981.
-He traveled regularly in the following years and lived in the current Casa Estudio Conlon Nancarrow (designed by Juan O'Gorman) at Las Águilas, Mexico City, until his death at 84.
+He visited the United States briefly in 1947 and became a Mexican citizen in 1956; his next appearance in the US was in San Francisco for the New Music America festival in 1981.
+He traveled regularly in the following years and lived in the current Casa Estudio Conlon Nancarrow (designed by Juan O'Gorman) in Las Águilas, Mexico City, until his death at 84 on August 10, 1997.
 He was friends with some Mexican composers but was largely unknown in the local music establishment.